GEICO vs. Progressive: Car Insurance Comparison Tips

 - Snapshot safe driving discount: Discounts for safe driving habits, tracked by a small device that’s installed in your car for 30 days.
 Customers report saving up to 30 percent.

-- Online discount: You get an immediate car insurance discount simply by buying your policy and signing the documents online.
+- Online discount: You get an immediate car insurance discount of up to 7 percent simply by buying your policy online and a $50 deduction by signing the documents online.

 - Good student discount

-Which is the right insurance company for you?
+Which Insurance Company is the Right for You?

 Now you have a better idea of what distinguishes Progressive and GEICO, but how do you choose?
-When you’re weighing the benefits of GEICO vs. Progressive auto insurance, it helps to carefully read the companies’ own descriptions of their offerings as well as recent customer reviews.
+When you’re weighing the benefits of auto insurance, it helps to carefully read the company’s own descriptions of their offerings as well as recent customer reviews.